Examples of Mobile Applications with Circular Vibe

 Quotes app by megamegacube keeps things simple and apprehensible, skillfully combining together stylish red background, white plane graphical elements and regular font.

 Charging Animation by Corey Lui plays on realistic approach.
 Designer ably breathes life into the central icon with green fluid, making it look vivid and charismatic.

-Bikester #2 wip by Michael Sambora exhibits powerful burst of muted colors in conjunction with a great deal of illustrated highly-detailed essential components.
+Bikester #2 wip by Michael Sambora exhibits a powerful burst of muted colors in conjunction with a great deal of illustrated highly-detailed essential components.

 Company Income App by Tomáš Zeman is based on Metro 8 aesthetics, beautifully integrating washy 2-dimensional one-colored circular elements and a lot of free space.

-Foresee – Let’s Go Swimming! by Nate Dicken knowingly injects bits of bright colors in order to make interface look bright and cheerful.
+Foresee – Let’s Go Swimming! by Nate Dicken knowingly injects bits of bright colors in order to make the interface look bright and cheerful.

 Superminds by Boris Valusek features accustomed horizontal stripe layout, each line of which includes circular avatar and tiny title.